Olympic Rings of Oppression: Beijing 2022

 Currently, over 1,000 political prisoners are facing torture and even death in China.
 Just last month, in January 2021, 19-year-old Tenzin Nyima died after being brutally beaten/tortured by Chinese authorities after he was detained for simply calling for Tibetan independence.

-In East Turkistan between 1.8 and three million Uyghurs and other Turkic peoples are being held in ‘re-education camps,’ enduring inhuman treatment and political indoctrination.
-The US has officially determined that China is committing genocide.
+In East Turkestan between 1.8 and 3 million Uyghurs and other Turkic peoples are being held in ‘re-education camps,’ enduring inhuman treatment and political indoctrination.
+The United States and parliaments of the United Kingdom, Canada and the Netherlands have officially determined that the Chinese Government is committing genocide in East Turkestan.

-It is critical that people and governments of the world push back against China’s repression of Tibetans, Uyghurs and democracy activists in Hong Kong.
+It is critical that people and governments of the world push back against China’s oppression of Tibetans, Uyghurs and democracy activists in Hong Kong.